openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 The current architecture assumes deployment with 3 network interfaces, for clarity.
 However, it can be tuned to support different scenarios, for example, deployment with only 2 NICs.
 The default set of interfaces is defined as follows:

-#. eth0 - public network, with access to Internet
-    * we will assume that DHCP is enabled and every machine gets its IP address on this interface automatically through DHCP

-#. eth1 - management network for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler
+#. eth0 - management network for communication between Puppet master and Puppet clients, as well as PXE/TFTP/DHCP for Cobbler
     * every machine will have a static IP address there
     * you can configure network addresses/network mask according to your needs, but we will give instructions using the following network settings on this interface:
         * 10.0.0.100 for Puppet master